Sahib-Sawhney-WH/FnO-MCP/README.md

 # Dynamics 365 Finance & Operations MCP Server

 This project is a TypeScript-based server that implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) to provide a secure and efficient gateway to the Dynamics 365 Finance & Operations (F&O) OData API.
-It exposes various D365 F&O data entities and actions as a set of tools that can be consumed by Large Language Models (LLMs) or other MCP-compatible clients.
+It exposes various D365 F&O data entities and actions as a set of tools that can be consumed by Large Language Models (LLMs), Microsoft Copilot Studio, or other MCP-compatible clients.

 The server handles authentication with Azure AD, including caching the bearer token to optimize performance by avoiding re-authentication on every API call.